Transform your EDI Processes with B2B Integration in the Cloud

 CHAPTER 1: FUNCTIONALITIES OVERVIEW

-Babelway Platform is first B2B integration Software-as-a-Service.
+Babelway Platform is a multi-tenant integration software as-a-service (SaaS).
 It enables to quickly and cost-effectively automate B2B flows such as EDI messages and electronic invoices across all customers, suppliers, and partners.
-Leveraging the SaaS model, Babelway help to streamline the deployment, maintenance and monitoring of B2B exchanges giving greater confidence and control over business process.
-Because Babelway is a cloud-powered integration platform, it offers quick and cost-effective integration to SaaS and on premise applications.
-This means that client can achieve significantly improved data management, more efficient processes, lower enterprise costs, and better resource allocation.
+Leveraging the SaaS model, Babelway helps to streamline the deployment, maintenance, and monitoring of B2B exchanges giving greater confidence and control over business processes.
+Because Babelway is a cloud-powered integration platform, it offers quick and cost-effective integration to SaaS and on-premise applications.
+This means that clients can achieve significantly improved data management, more efficient processes, lower enterprise costs, and better resource allocation.

 Babelway services are fully available on-demand via a web-browser.
 There is no software or hardware to buy and maintain in-house, but yet Babelway is still under the full control of its users.